Embassy of Russia, Lima

 The Embassy of the Russian Federation in Lima is the official diplomatic mission of Russia to the Republic of Peru.
 It served as the embassy of the Soviet Union from its inauguration until the country's dissolution in 1991.

 History

 Background

 Peru and the Russian Empire first established bilateral relations on May 16, 1874.
-Said relations were handled by the Peruvian Minister Plenipotentiary, based in the legation in Saint Petesburg and also accredited to Germany.
+Said relations were handled by the Peruvian Minister Plenipotentiary, based in the legation in Saint Petersburg and also accredited to Germany.
 With the execution of the Romanov family and the downfall of the Russian Republic as a result of the Russian Civil War, both countries ceased to have any diplomatic relations in 1918.

 Soviet Embassy (1970–1991)

 After the establishment of the United Nations and the establishment of a Peruvian seat of honor in 1942, then president Manuel Prado Ugarteche personally refused to host a Soviet diplomatic mission in Lima, also refusing to send an ambassador to the Soviet Union.
 Only after the coup that deposed Fernando Belaúnde and allowed Juan Velasco Alvarado to establish his so-called revolutionary government were relations reestablished at an embassy level in 1969, alongside other socialist countries.

 With relations reestablished, the Soviet government bought a manor in Orrantia Del Mar, a borough of the upper-class San Isidro district that originally belonged to Anita Fernandini de Naranjo and would eventually become the embassy in 1970.